Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 Since we centered the cutting guides on the page we don't need to do anything else.
 If you however moved the guides on the page, be sure to check `Custom Margins` and paste the margins from within _Silhouette Studio_ into the margins field (`X` into `Left Margin` and `Y` into `Right Margin`).

-Lastly you can now press `Render Document` to generate the pdf.
+Lastly you can now press `Render PDF` to generate the pdf.

 ## Doing the Print & Cut